 These ‘frequent flyers’ will eventually keep themselves from returning to health facilities as they won’t need to anymore.
 Improvement in big data also helps minimise errors in record keeping regarding patient information.

-Breakthroughs in the medical field continue to grow in numbers, including finding new solutions to help manage and treat conditions.
+Breakthroughs in the medical field continue to grow in numbers, including finding new solutions to help manage and treat conditions, like manage pain using non pharmacologic approaches.
 More investments coming from various sources can help further push the progress of creating solutions to other severe conditions.

 Amongst the top 10 innovations of the year is a therapy that will help patients with Type 2 diabetes to control blood sugar.
 The treatment involves an injectable glucagon-like peptide receptor agonist, GLP-1, glucose-dependent insulinotropic polypeptide, or GIP.
 These receptors can help limit blood sugar spiking after eating meals.
 Another effect of the therapy is the feeling of fullness through the slow digestion of food.